tusba/coronavirus-kz/README.md

 # CoronavirusKz

-A console application that fetches and collects official daily statistics from posts of [@coronavirus2020_kz](https://t.me/s/coronavirus2020_kz) Telegram channel
+A console crawler that fetches and collects official daily statistics from posts of [@coronavirus2020_kz](https://t.me/s/coronavirus2020_kz) Telegram channel

 ## Build